 On August 11, 2020, the Sponsor subscribed to purchase 5,031,250 shares of the Company's common stock, par value \$0.0001 per share (the "Founder Shares") for an aggregate price of \$25,000.
 On August 13, 2020, the Sponsor paid \$25,000 for certain expenses on behalf of the Company in exchange for issuance of the Founder Shares.
-The initial stockholders agreed to forfeit up to 656,250 Founder Shares to the extent that the overallotment option is not exercised in full by the underwriters.
-The Company intends to amend its charter and designate the current 5,031,250 shares of common stock into 5,031,250 Class B common stock prior to the consummation of the Proposed Public Offering.
+On October 27, 2020, the Company amended its charter and designated the 4,312,500 shares of common stock outstanding into 4,312,500 Class B common stock prior to the consummation of the Proposed Public Offering.
+On October 27, 2020, 718,750 Founder Shares were contributed back to the Company for no consideration, resulting in there being 4,312,500 Founder Shares issued and outstanding, of which 562,500 shares are subject to forfeiture if the underwriters do not exercise their over-allotment option in full.
+All shares and associated amounts have been retroactively restated to reflect the share surrender.
+The initial stockholders agreed to forfeit up to 562,600 Founder Shares to the extent that the over-allotment option is not exercised in full by the underwriters.
+On November 9, 2020, the Sponsor transferred 25,000 Founder Shares to each of the independent director nominees.
+These 125,000 shares are not subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
 The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full by the underwriters so that the Founder Shares will represent 20.0% of the Company's issued and outstanding shares after the Proposed Public Offering.
 If the Company increases or decreases the size of the offering, the Company will effect a stock dividend or share contribution back to capital, as applicable, immediately prior to the consummation of the Proposed Public Offering so as to maintain the ownership of the initial stockholders at 20.0% of the Company's issued and outstanding common stock upon the consummation of the Proposed Public Offering.

-The initial stockholders will agree, subject to limited exceptions, not to transfer, assign or sell any of the Founder Shares until the earlier to occur of: (A) one year after the completion of the initial Business Combination or (B) subsequent to the initial Business Combination, (x) if the last reported sale price of the shares of Class A common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the initial Business Combination, or (y) the date on which the Company completes a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of the stockholders having the right to exchange their shares of common stock for cash, securities or other property.
+The initial stockholders have agreed, subject to limited exceptions, not to transfer, assign or sell any of the Founder Shares until the earlier to occur of: (A) one year after the completion of the initial Business Combination or (B) subsequent to the initial Business Combination, (x) if the last reported sale price of the shares of Class A common stock equals or exceeds \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within any 30-trading day period commencing at least 150 days after the initial Business Combination, or (y) the date on which the Company completes a liquidation, merger, capital stock exchange, reorganization or other similar transaction that results in all of the stockholders having the right to exchange their shares of Class A common stock for cash, securities or other property.
 Any permitted transferees will be subject to the same restrictions and other agreements of the initial stockholders with respect to any Founder Shares.